manoharan-lab/holopy/docs/source/tutorial/load_tutorial.rst

 Additional options of :func:`.save_image` allow you to control how image intensity is scaled.
-Although HoloPy stores metadata when writing to .tif image files, you should save holograms in HDF5 format using :func:`.save` to avoid rounding.
+Although HoloPy stores metadata when writing to .tif image files, you should save holograms in HDF5 format using :func:`~.io.save` to avoid rounding.